Mekino05/alx-higher_level_programming/0x12-javascript-warm_up/README.md

-write a script that prints the first argument passed to it
+write a script that prints a square